 We’re so excited to bring them into the fold and truly partner with them, working together to build what’s coming next.”

 APPLY NOW: PILOT PROGRAM

-The Aquifer Calibrate Pilot Program is now accepting applications from MD and DO confirmed Aquifer Curricular Partner Programs.
-This phase of the pilot will begin on October 1, 2022.
+The Aquifer Calibrate Pilot Program for MD and DO confirmed Aquifer Curricular Partner Programs will begin on October 1, 2022.

 Participating in the Aquifer Calibrate pilot will provide the unique opportunity to become a true partner in Aquifer’s innovation process.
 As we prepare to debut this unique, transformative new assessment system, we will be looking for faculty and administrator partners to conduct the assessments with their students and provide early feedback to inform optimizations.
 Pilot schools will also have access to faculty development sessions on coaching as part of this program.